 The MICA Study Center for Art Education is named after Dr. Al Hurwitz, Chair Emeritus in Art Education.
-Located in the Fox Building, it includes a reception area, administrative workstations, faculty offices, and a resource library.
+Located in the Fred Lazarus IV Center for Graduate Studies, it includes a reception area, administrative workstations, faculty offices, and a resource library.
 The study center is the primary working space for graduate students and features a reading library, which holds Dr. Hurwitz's library along with gifts from many of his friends and colleagues.
 Other items are available for checkout including a print and video collection.
 Computers as well as scanners and printers are provided for student use.
 Within this space, faculty and students intermix, conference, work collaboratively, and study.
 This facility was funded in part by alumna Patricia Lion Krongard, '76 and '90 who graduated from the MAT program.

 Dr. Al Hurwitz '41 (1920-2012)